Thomas Haugh: College career

 Haugh saw playing time for Florida as a freshman during the 2023-24 season.
 He played just under 15 minutes a game, averaging 3.9 points and 3.7 rebounds.
 Haugh showed the most promise against Georgia, scoring 17 points (3 three-pointers made) and 7 rebounds.

 In February 2025, Haugh helped defeat #1 Auburn Tigers with 16 points, 9 rebounds, 3 assists, and 3 blocks.
 The following game against #22 Mississippi State Bulldogs, he delivered a near triple-double with 16 points, 9 rebounds, 8 assists, 2 blocks, and 2 steals.

 The first SEC player to do so since John Wall in 2010 to post a box score of 15+ points, 8+ rebounds, 8+ assists, and multiple blocks and steals.
 Since that point to close the year, Haugh averaged 12.3 points, 5.4 rebounds, and 2.9 assists a game, helping the Gators earn a one seed in the NCAA Tournament.

-Haugh was named to the 2025 West Region's All-Tournament Team after tallying 13.2 points, 7.5 rebounds, and 3 assists in four games.
-He helped lead the Gators' Elite Eight comeback victory vs. Texas Tech, scoring 20 points and recording 11 rebounds.
+Though he did not start on Florida's 2024-25 team, and served the role of Sixth Man, Haugh played a large role in the Gators' third ever national championship.
+He was named to the 2025 West Region's All-Tournament Team after tallying 13.2 points, 7.5 rebounds, and 3 assists in four games.
+He helped lead the Gators' Elite Eight comeback victory vs. Texas Tech, scoring 20 points and recording 11 rebounds to secure Florida's sixth Final Four berth in program history in San Antonio.
+There, he contributed 17 points, 12 rebounds, four assists, and three blocked shots as Florida defeated Auburn in the national semifinals and then Houston in the national championship game.

+After returning to Florida and spending his entire junior year with the team, as the lead scorer for the Gators, Haugh was projected to be a lottery pick in the 2026 NBA draft.
+Despite this, he still chose to return to Florida to play his senior year, according to his conversation with ESPN.
+He became the first NCAA player since Miles Bridges in 2017 to return to school despite being a projected NBA draft lottery pick.